DanAtCape/Create-Loadable-File/Create_Loadable_File.md

 ![Loadable SubDir](/images/Capetest_BonsaiTags_LoadableSubDir.png)<br>

 This is to use separate folders for each loadable that is created.
-Using different sub-directories will keep different brain simulations separate.
-Optionally choose a sub directory name, then click the **Build Bonsai interface** button.
-If no folder exists with the SubDir name, there will be a couple dialog windows to create the folder.<br>
+Using different folders will keep various brain simulations separated.
+Optionally choose a folder (SubDir) name, then click the **Build Bonsai Interface** button.
+If no folder exists with the *SubDir* name, there will be a couple dialog windows to validate creating the folder.<br>

 *...
 Is this dialog (TWO dialogs) necessary ...?*<br>

 ![Build msg 1](/images/Capetest_BonsaiTags_BuildMsg.png)<br>

 Then click the **Create Bonsai Loadable** button.
-To show the folder where the loadable is located, click the **Show Loadable** button.
+To show the folder in Windows Explorer that the loadable is in, click the **Show Loadable** button.
 The *ZIP* file is the loadable needed as input to the Bonsai Brain.<br>

 ![Loadable ZIP folder](/images/Capetest_BonsaiTags_LoadableInFolder.png)<br>